 The Alpha Course is a practical introduction to the Christian faith, a place where guests have an opportunity to explore the meaning of life in a relaxed friendly setting.
 The course meets once a week for 10 weeks and includes a day away.
 Each session people enjoy great food, laughter and learning about the teaching of Jesus in a fun and friendly atmosphere were no question about life or God is too hostile or too simple.
 The Alpha course runs September–November.
 Read more.

 Living the Christian Life

 Six key principles from the greatest sermon ever told

-Belonging To The Church Course-Membership and Adult Confirmation are not meeting during Covid.
+Belonging To The Church Course - Membership and Adult Confirmation

 This is a 5 week course for new members, current members of anyone who would like to learn more about what it means to be an Episcopalian and a member at Good Samaritan.
 This course is required for those who are interested in being confirmed.
 The evening includes dinner, worship, talk and discussion.
 Topics include Anglican History, Holy Communion, Liturgical Worship, The Holy Spirit, Baptism and Confirmation, Membership at Good Samaritan.
 The Belonging To The Church course runs in the spring of each year.

 The Freedom in Christ Retreat is a place where people of all backgrounds, ages, faith journeys and life stories gather together to begin a life changing process.
 The retreat takes place at the beautiful Harvey Cedars Bible Conference Center in February of each year and combines biblical teaching, personal testimony, small group activities, private time and most importantly, prayer.
 We invite God to soften our hearts, heal our wounds, and free us from the bondage of sin in a safe, loving, and non-judgmental environment.
 Led by Father Richard and facilitated by a trained team, we invite you to come, experience, and participate in this transformative opportunity to experience God’s love for you.